SSENSE/node-cucumber-testrail-sync/README.md

     * __skipRootFolder__: The number of root sections to skip.

-Then you can run the `cucumber-testrail-sync` command (or `./node_modules/.bin/cucumber-testrail-sync` if it's not installed globally) to fetch the test cases from TestRail.
+Then you can run the `./node_modules/.bin/cucumber-testrail-sync` command to fetch the test cases from TestRail.

 ## Usage: *pushing test results to TestRail*